keoniburns/keoniburns/README.md

 [Github](https://github.com/keoniburns)

 ## About Me
-I am currently a student at CSU Chico pursuing a degree in Computer Science.
-I intend to eventually get a masters in Machine Learning, but that's in the future because grad school is expensive lol.
-I was born and raised in the bay area and chico is the first place outside of the bay that I have lived.
-I love the outdoors and working out.

-## interests
-I will always be down to talk about:
-* Super Smash Bros.
-Melee
-* Wightlifting and Nutrition
-* Movies
-* Music
+Currently a student at CSU Chico pursuing a degree in Computer Science.

 ## you can always reach me at these
-* slack
 * email

 ## weaknesses